Here’s Everything You Need to Know About 2019 Kitchen Trends:

 We’re now in a phase where gray is giving way to other colors.
 Many of the early adopters of the gray trend have long since moved on.
 They have been decorating with color palettes other than gray for a few years now.
 They’re the ones saying “Gray is over.
 It’s totally dead.
 It’s outdated.”

-However, the home building and home buying markets as a whole are still embracing gray as of late 2018.
+However, the home building and home buying markets as a whole are still embracing gray as of early 2019.

 There are some people still installing gray flooring and painting their kitchens gray, but that does not mean you should, too.
 Trends usually follow a bell curve in the way they’re adopted — a few people get the trend started at the beginning, a great mass of people adopt the trend in the middle, and there’s tapering demand at the end.
 I estimate that gray is nearing the end of the bell curve, or that it will do so soon; I think we’ve entered the “tapering” phase.
 That means it’s on its way out.